 As I stood there thinking about asking for some bread - or dare I say, brioche (incidentally, Marie-Antoinette never said that) - at the massive gates to the Château de Versailles, I realised that we could eat macarons and pastries instead, just next door.

-Would you believe we live not far from Versailles and yet I’ve never visited La Cour des Senteurs?
-The courtyard has, however, not long been renovated and celebrates the history of perfume around the 18th Century.
-Thanks to my friend, Francis, I have now discovered a quiet sanctuary of fragrances just 100m meters away from one of the biggest tourists attractions in the world.
+Just in front of the Palace of Versailles is La Cour des Senteurs.
+This courtyard was recently renovated and celebrates the history of perfume around the 18th Century.
+This quiet sanctuary of fragrances is just a mere 100m meters away from one of the biggest tourists attractions in the world.

-Pastry chef, Guy Krenzer, Meilleur Ouvrier de France 1988 and 1996, added Jasmine flower to the filling of this Saveur Royal gold tinted macaron inspired by jasmine-loving Marie-Antoinette.
-Alas, they’re so popular they were out of stock of these delicacies when I was there.
+Lenôtre's Pastry chef, Guy Krenzer, Meilleur Ouvrier de France 1988 and 1996, added jasmine flower to the filling of this Saveur Royal.
+This gold tinted macaron was totally inspired by jasmine-loving Marie-Antoinette.

 Instead three delicate macaron flavours were worth ordering with tea: pina colada, strawberry-ginger (I loved the after-taste of the spicy ginger!), and by far my favourite - chocolate-yuzu.